RonjaVee/Installing-Linux/Installing process.md

 - Popularity contest -> yes [https://popcon.debian.org/README](https://popcon.debian.org/README)
 - Software selection -> cinnamon

 The installing process took around 10 minutes after I klicked through all of the above.
-After it was finished, it asked me wether I wanted to install grub booter -> yes.
+After it was finished, it asked me wether I wanted to install grub booter -> yes, as this will be my only OS on this device.

 The installation was now complete.